vladimir-tutin/Plex-Auto-Collections/README.md

 ```
 ### Background (Collection Attribute)

-There are two ways to set a background image for a collection: local image or public URL.
+There are three ways to set a background image for a collection: local image, public URL, or TMDb collection.

 Local assets are supported by running the script with backgrounds in the `background_directory` or `image_directory`.
 See the Image Server section below for more details or to specify a specific place in your file system for a background use `file_background`.